tiendev2003/datn/DATABASE_SCHEMA.md

 ## Overview

 This document outlines the database schema for the Gym Management System.
-The database is designed to support all the features described in the requirements document, including user management, booking, membership management, personal training services, class management, equipment tracking, and analytics.
+The database is designed to support all the features described in the requirements document, including user management, booking, membership management, personal training services, class management, and analytics.

 ## Database Tables